|

 PadrePadre Pottery was located in the Los Angeles area of California in the late 1940s/early 1950s. | ![]() |

 PfaltzgraffThe Pfaltzgraff Pottery Company is located in York Pennsyvania.
-It has been in operation since 1811 and is still going strong.
-Although they produced hundreds of patterns over the years, we have pieces from their Village and Yorktowne patterns.
-The company was acquired by Lifetime Brands In July of 2005. | ![]() |
+It has been in operation since 1811.
+The company was acquired by Lifetime Brands in July of 2005.
+I have pieces from their Village and Yorktown patterns. | ![]() |

-Pope GosserPope Gosser China Company was established in 1902 and was located in Cochocton, Ohio.
+Pope GosserPope Gosser China Company was established in 1902 and was located in Coshocton, Ohio.
 Production of their fine china ceased in 1958.
 I haven't come across too many of their patterns (I have three). | ![]() |

 PyrexPyrex is a division of the Corning Company which produces a heat-resistant, tempered glassware.
-Many of the Pyrex designs complement the Corning bakeware and Corelle dinnerware patterns.
-I primarily concentrate on the kitchenware items (check out the beautiful Snowflake Blue Cinderella bowl set) but do have a few dinnerware patterns - mainly the Spring Blossom pattern. | ![]() |
+Many of the Pyrex designs complement the Corning bakeware and Corelle dinnerware patterns. | ![]() |

-Queen'sQueen's china was actually produced by Churchill of England. | ![]() |
+QueensQueens china was actually produced by Churchill of England. | ![]() |

 Red WingRed Wing Pottery got its name from its location, Red Wing, Minnesota.
 Founded in 1861, the company began producing dinnerware in 1935 and continued until closing in 1967.
 Bob White is probably their most recognizable pattern and has some very unusual and charming shapes. | ![]() |